tombreton/tombreton.github.io/tutorials/github-readme-tutorial.md

 ## Troubleshooting

--If your README doesn't show on your profile, check that the repository name matches your username exactly.
+If your README doesn't show on your profile, check that the repository name matches your username exactly.

--Ensure the repository is set to **Public**, not **Private**.
+Ensure the repository is set to **Public**, not **Private**.

 ## Get Creative